 Is EVLA a better technique than surgery?Yes, EVLA under local anaesthetic as an outpatient is the gold standard treatment for varicose veins as recommended by NICE.

 EVLA is a safer gentler and more effective treatment than traditional ligation and stripping of varicose veins performed by a vascular surgeon.
 In situations where EVLA is not appropriate then foam sclerotherapy is the best alternative treatment option.

-Can EVLA be used to treat perforating veins?EVLA is a very effective treatment for perforating veins which are sometimes responsible for recurrence of varicose veins.
-Alternatively these perforating veins can be treated using foam sclerotherapy and in rare cases Surgery to individually tie off each perforator.
+Can EVLA be used to treat perforating veins?EVLA is a very effective treatment for perforating veins which are sometimes responsible for the recurrence of varicose veins.
+Alternatively, these perforating veins can be treated using foam sclerotherapy and in rare cases Surgery to individually tie off each perforator.

 In cases where patients have veins that are too small for EVLA then the best treatment option is with foam sclerotherapy.